-Formerly titled "Teaching Assistant") Students may elect to receive official credit on their transcripts for work as teaching assistants in laboratory courses or for tutoring other students who need additional support.
-Students electing this course must be approved by a faculty member who will supervise the teaching activity.
-Three hours of work must be completed per week for the semester to earn the equivalent of 1 credit unit.
+Students may elect to receive official credit on their transcripts for work as peer learning assistants in lecture and/or laboratory courses or for tutoring other students who need additional support.
+This is a faculty-sponsored course.
+Faculty sponsor will supervise the PAL activity.
+Four hours of work must be completed per week for the semester (6 hours per week during summer) to earn the equivalent of 1 credit unit.
 Course may be taken more than once, but no more than 2 units may be applied to the degree or program requirement.
-(Grading: P/NP only.
-Prerequisites: instructor approval)
+Grading: P/NP only.